 There are only four places where you will need to enter your business transactions in Pandle.
 To make your life a little easier, we've outlined each one below.
-We've also elaborated on each section in the second half of this support article, so you can see exactly how to enter transactions in Customers, Suppliers, Banking and Adjustments.
+We have also elaborated on each section in the second half of this support article, so you can see exactly how to enter transactions in Customers, Suppliers, Banking and Adjustments.

 The Customers tab may not be visible to you if you specified that you do not offer your customers credit in the initial set up wizard.

-You may not be able to see the Suppliers tab in your account if you specified that your suppliers do not offer you credit in the initial set up wizard, however, you can toggle it back on in Settings.
+You may not be able to see the Suppliers tab in your account if you specified that your suppliers do not offer you credit in the initial set up wizard, however, you can toggle it back on under Settings.

-Banking This is where all of your cash/banking transactions are entered.
+Banking: Banking is where all of your cash/banking transactions are entered.
 Here you will have a number of accounts including your bank accounts, credit cards, cash and Paypal etc. This is where you will enter the majority of your business transactions.

 Entering customer invoices

 If you create your customer invoices yourself in Microsoft Word or through other similar software, you will enter your customer invoices in a batch as below:

 Simply click ‘+ Invoices’ and start entering your information from the sales invoices you have produced for your customers.

 For each invoice you should enter the date on the invoice, select the customer you issued it to (you should add the customer if they are not on the list), the appropriate sales account (if you have more than one), the reference on the invoice (usually the invoice number) and the net amount (amount before VAT is added).
 Please note: If you specified in the initial wizard that you are not VAT registered you will only see the total amount field with no reference to VAT.

 If you are VAT registered, there are three different VAT codes you can use on your invoices: